 Low in calories and rich in essential nutrients

-Common sorrel is an edible perennial with sour tasting oblong leaves, arrow shaped and small red flowers.
+Sorrel de Belleville is an edible perennial and French heirloom that produces tons of lemony and sour tasting oblong leaves that are rich in nutrients and used in salads or in soups just like spinach.
 Commonly used in continental Europe as an addition to salads or in soups.
 Cut back prior to seed setting to avoid self seeding.
 Great in soups to replace spinach, low calories and an excellent source of essential nutrients such as fiber, magnesium, and vitamins C and A.

 Scientific Name: rumex acetosa